Bank of Ireland: Headquarters

+Bank of Ireland is headquartered at Baggot Plaza, 27-33 Upper Baggot Street, Dublin 4.

 The headquarters of the bank until the 1970s was the impressive Parliament House on College Green, Dublin.
 This building was originally designed by Sir Edward Lovett Pearce in 1729 to host the Irish Parliament, and it was the world's first purpose-built bicameral parliament building.

 The bank had planned to commission a building designed by Sir John Soane to be constructed on the site bounded by Westmoreland Street, Fleet Street, College Street and D'Olier Street (now occupied by the Westin Hotel).
-However, the project was cancelled following the Act of Union in 1800, when the newly defunct Parliament House was bought by Bank of Ireland in 1803.
+However, the project was cancelled following the Act of Union in 1800, when the newly defunct Parliament House was bought by the Bank of Ireland in 1803.
 The former Parliament House continues today as a working branch.
 Today, visitors can still view the impressive Irish House of Lords chamber within the old headquarters building.
 The Oireachtas, the modern parliament of Ireland, is now housed in Leinster House in Dublin.
 In 2011, the Irish Government set out proposals to acquire the building as a venue for the state to use as a cultural venue.

 In the 1970s the bank moved its headquarters to a modern building, now known as Miesian Plaza, on Lower Baggot Street, Dublin 2.
 As Frank McDonald notes in his book Destruction of Dublin, when these headquarters were built, it caused the world price of copper to rise – such was the usage in the building.